dappforce/subsocial-docs/docs/basics/faq/Overview.md

 ## What is Subsocial?

-Subsocial is a set of Substrate pallets that allows anyone to launch their own decentralized social network or community.
+Subsocial is a set of Substrate pallets that allows anyone to launch their own decentralized social network or community, or add social features to an existing application.
 Subsocial is **not** a decentralized social network, like Twitter or Facebook, but rather Subsocial is a platform for building social networks.

 ## Where does the name come from?

 Subsocial will be the underlying architecture which the social networks of the future are built on top of.
 The prefix Sub refers to two things:
- - Subsocial will be the base layer supporting all of the social networks built on top of it
+ - Subsocial will be the base layer supporting all of the social activity on top of it
  - Subsocial is built on the Substrate technology

 ## Is Subsocial a standalone blockchain?

 No. Subsocial originally launched as a standalone blockchain, and then became a parachain on Kusama in January 2022.
-Subsocial won a parachain slot on Polkadot in 2023, where it will live going forward.
+Subsocial won a parachain slot on Polkadot in January 2023, and now runs as a Polkadot parachain.

 ## Why does Subsocial need a parachain?